zeek/spicy-course/src/parsing_exercise_naive_csv.md

 spicy-driver csv_naive.spicy -f input.csv
 ```

-1. Write a parser which extracts the bytes on each row into a list.
+1. Write a parser which extracts the bytes on each row into a vector.

    <details>
     <summary>Hint 1</summary>

-    You top-level parser should contain a list of rows which has unspecified length.
+    You top-level parser should contain a vector of rows which has unspecified length.
    </details>

    <details>